 The department is responsible for ensuring that Principal Investigators and designated Project Managers manage laboratory closures or moves responsibly.
-In the event a PI is no longer available to fulfill his or her duties, then the department must ensure the completion of tasks ordinarily assigned to the PI.
+In the event a PI is no longer available to fulfill his or her duties, the Department must ensure the completion of tasks ordinarily assigned to the PI.
 If hazardous materials are not responsibly managed and require removal by EH&S or by an outside contractor, the department will be responsible for incurred costs.
 Any regulatory action or fines resulting from improper management or disposal of chemical waste will be the responsibility of the department.

 Departments also retain records about chemical exposure and other chemical safety issues.
-Records retention is discussed in Section 8 - Record Keeping.
+(See Section 8 - Record Keeping).